domme0711/icingaweb2-module-perfdatagraphs/doc/01-About.md

 This avoids having another database for configuration and should integrate well with existing Icinga configuration management tools.

-In order to ease integration with Icinga Director, in which Icinga2 dictionary data types are currently no the easiest to work with, we decided to use "flat" data types where possible (e.g. `perfdatagraphs_config_disable`).
+In order to ease integration with Icinga Director, in which Icinga 2 dictionary data types are currently no the easiest to work with, we decided to use "flat" data types where possible (e.g. `perfdatagraphs_config_disable`).

 However, for the `perfdatagraphs_metrics` variable a dictionary is the natural fit and "flat" data types